 Only complete applications will be considered.

-Students awarded by the DS program in the last years are not eligible.
+Students awarded by the DS Program in the last five years are not eligible.

-If you have any questions, send an email to the DS Chair Program, Maria Longobardi.
+If you have any questions, email the DS Program Chair, Maria Longobardi.

 These travel awards will be reimbursed to the awardees after the meetings.